-I read a lot and carried my Kindle for the entire Appalachian trail.
+I read a lot and carried my Kindle for the entire Appalachian Trail.
 We were hiking later into the evening on the CDT and I didn’t have much time to read.
 I ditched the Kindle and compromised by reading on my Phone instead.

 Goretex Rain Jacket

 I started the trail with my old Marmot Goretex Jacket from the AT.
-I quickly realised that I wanted to have rain pants with me but I didn’t want to spend much money.
+I quickly realized that I wanted to have rain pants with me but I didn’t want to spend much money.
 I decided to ditch the Goretex and go with nude dude Frogg Toggs.
 I didn’t regret my decision, carried them the entire way and loved them.

-Bear Spray, Micro Spikes and Ice Axe
+Bear Spray, Micro Spikes, and Ice Axe

 These three items are essential for certain parts of the trail but as soon as I did’t need them I ditched them to reduce the weight and bulk of my pack.